openjs-foundation/cross-project-council/PROJECT_CHARTER_TEMPLATE.md

 _directions: describe the structure of the group responsible for managing_ _the project and its respective organization and repositories.
-If there are_ _specific rules for membership or participation in the group, list them here or_ _by reference to a governance.md document._
+If there are_ _specific rules for membership or participation in the group, list them here._

 ex.
 [Node.js TSC Charter](https://github.com/nodejs/TSC/blob/HEAD/TSC-Charter.md#section-3-establishment-of-the-tsc)

 ## Section 4: Roles & Responsibilities

-_directions: describe the roles and responsibilities of the ${PROJECT} Governing Body._

 The responsibilities of this project's governing body are described in [Section 6](https://github.com/openjs-foundation/cross-project-council/blob/main/CPC-CHARTER.md#section-6-non-responsibilities-of-the-cpc) of the CPC Charter.